+Publication of the European Centre for Research Training and Development -UK

-Preliminary studies through the use of questionnaires revealed these fishes as most sought by restaurant, hotels and local eateries, which calls for their increase in production.
-Research by Okaeme (2006), revealed that these fishes apart from their aquaculture potentials have rapid growth, high premium taste, and all-season availability which had led to low population of Parachanna obscura.
-Fish makes up about 60% of world protein supply and developing countries derive more than 30% of their annual protein from these freshwater conventional fishes (FAO 1994).
-Teutscher (1990) reported that fish provides between 30% and 80% of the total animal protein intake of the coastal people of West Africa.
-In Nigeria, fish constitute 40% of animal protein intake.
-Fish demand is increasing as a result of the increasing world population, higher living standards and the good overall image of fish among consumers (Cahu et al., 2004; Oshozekhai and Ngueku, 2014).
-Fish and fish products are highly nutritious with a protein content of 15 to 20% and are particularly efficient in supplementing the cereal and tuber diets widely consumed in Africa (Fagbenro et al., 2005).
-Kreuzer and Heen (1962); Waterman (1976); Olomu (1981); Ojutiku et al. (2009) also highlighted that fish is rich in protein with amino acid composition very well suited to human dietary requirements comparing favorably with egg, milk, and meat in the nutritional value of its protein.
+(Cahu et al., 2004).
+In addition, the demand for fish is on the increase due to the health benefits of eating fish and due to increase in human population (Oshozekhai and Ngueku, 2014).
+Fish and fish products are highly nutritious with protein content of 15 to 20% and are particularly efficient in supplementing the cereal and tuber diets widely consumed in Africa (Fagbenro et al., 2005).
+Kreuzer and Heen (1962); Waterman (1976); Olomu (1981); Ojutiku et al. (2009) also highlighted that fish is rich in protein with amino acid composition very well suited to human dietary requirements comparing favorably with egg, milk and meat in the nutritional value of its protein.
 Fish also contains absorbable dietary minerals.
-In Nigeria, fish is eaten fresh and smoked and form a much-cherished delicacy that cut across socioeconomic, age, religions and educational barriers (Adebayo et al., 2008) and it is a rich source of protein commonly consumed due to the higher cost of meat and other sources of animal protein.
-Although West Africans especially Nigerians are suffering from food insecurity and nutritional problems going by the Food Sustainability Index (UNICEF, 2018).
-Also, foods are usually badly processed leading to substantial loss of nutrients which could be part of the reasons for low intakes of nutrients by Nigerians as revealed by several nutritional assessment studies (Eze et al, (2017); Omobuwa et al., (2014); Otegbayo et al (2017); National Bureau of Statistics (2016)., and Senbanjo et al., (2016).
+In Nigeria, fish is eaten fresh and smoked and form a much cherished delicacy that cut across socio-economic, age, religions and educational barriers (Adebayo et al., 2008) and it is a rich source of protein commonly consumed due to the higher cost of meat and other sources of animal protein.

-Developing proper processing and preservation techniques of fish and fish products could contribute to proper resource utilization and higher intake of nutrients.

-Even though other processing and preservation techniques are well studied, smoking, oven drying, and cooking play major roles in processing and preservation techniques in Nigeria.
-In the urban areas, the need for traditional flavor, taste and color of fish in ready to eat form increase in day to day market.
-Processing contributes to the consumption of fish which in turn leads to an increase in production capacity and productivity.
-It also increases farm income and creates employment opportunity.
-Capture freshwater fishes have faced a post-harvest loss due to lack of personal hygiene and shelf elongating process technology.
-So the need for easily available modified technology to reduce losses especially in this valuable fish species before it reaches the market is very vital.
+Although West Africa especially Nigeria is suffering from food insecurity, developing proper processing and preservation techniques of fish and fish products contributes to proper resource utilization.
+Even the current produced fish, has faced a post-harvest loss due to lack of personal hygiene and shelf elongating process technology.
+So the need for easily available modified technology to reduce this loss before it reaches the market is very vital.
 In addition, developing appropriate process technology creates market opportunity (business) for the fish products.

+Even though other processing and preservation techniques are well studied, smoking, oven drying and cooking plays major roles in processing and preservation techniques.
+Several comparative inter study of proximate and nutrient analyses of different processing method of most sought after conventional freshwater fish species has been compared.

-Based on the fact above, The proximate composition values obtained from the processing method chosen will be useful in helping consumers choose a processing method based on their nutritional need apart from taste and will also provide an update to food composition database as little efforts were placed on post-harvest technology to cater for unprecedented glut in fisheries industry in Nigeria.
+The proximate composition values obtained would be useful in helping consumers in choosing fish based on their nutritional values and will also provide an update to food composition database as little efforts was placed on post-harvest technology to cater for unprecedented glut in fisheries industry in Nigeria.

-This study is quite auspicious so that proper post-harvest management plans or strategies to sustain this valuable fish in the lake will be established also; there are no records on the study of Clarias gariepinus, Chrysichthys nigrodigitatus and Parachanna obscura simultaneously, hence the relevance of this study.
+This study is quite auspicious, so that proper post-harvest management plans or strategies to sustain this valuable fish in the lake will be established also; there are no records on the study of Clarias gariepinus, Chrysichthys nigrodigitatus and Parachanna obscura simultaneously, hence the relevance of this study.